-- 2. Provide anchor points for operator to connect lanyards, "pelicans" or similar personal safety devices, complying with OSHA standards, at three points along roof of tank: near top of ladder, between center of tank and roof hatch, and near center of tank. - 3.
+- 2. Provide platform and roof walkway with guard rails. - 3.
+Provide anchor points for operator to connect lanyards, "pelicans" or similar personal safety devices, complying with OSHA standards, at three points along roof of tank: near top of ladder, between center of tank and roof hatch, and near center of tank. - 4.
 Ladder shall be secured with a side opening security door. - H. Hatch: Provide tank roof hatch with curbed, upward opening 30" square manway.
 The curb shall extend at least 4 inches above the tank.
 The hatch cover lip shall be hinged and provisions made for locking.
 The hatch cover lip should extend for a distance of 2 inches down on the outside of the curb. - I. Identification Plate: A manufacturer's nameplate shall list the tank serial number, tank diameter and height, and maximum design capacity.
-The nameplate shall be affixed to the tank exterior sidewall at a location approximately five (5) feet from grade elevation in a position of unobstructed view. - J. Water Level Indicator: A water level indicator shall be furnished including target, cable, floats, channel, guides, etc., as required for complete assembly. - K. Targets: Target cables shall be provided with guides to prevent cables from tangling with target. - L. Dome Access: Provide handrails with non-skid tape and safety cable to dome apex. - M. Cathodic Protection - 1.
-The tank shall be supplied with a magnesium anode, passive cathodic protection system designed by supplier's certified by a NACE Cathodic Protection Specialist, certified and/or licensed at location of project.
+The nameplate shall be affixed to the tank exterior sidewall at a location approximately five (5) feet from grade elevation in a position of unobstructed view. - J. Water Level Indicator: A water level indicator shall be furnished including target, cable, floats, channel, guides, etc., as required for complete assembly. - K. Targets: Target cables shall be provided with guides to prevent cables from tangling with target. - L. Dome Access: Provide handrails with non-skid tape and safety cable to dome apex.

+M. Cathodic Protection

+- 1. The tank shall be supplied with a magnesium anode, passive cathodic protection system designed by supplier's certified by supplier's NACE Cathodic Protection Specialist, certified and/or licensed at location of project, and 10 years' experience designing cathodic protection systems for potable water tanks.
 Design of the anode system shall be based on the resistivity of the water to be stored in the tank.
 The tank supplier will test the conductivity of the water prior to designing the cathodic protection system. - 2.
 Electrical continuity between all tank sidewall panels shall be the responsibility of the tank manufacturer.
+Design shall be approved by the NACE certified Cathodic Protection Specialist.